simonhw/middle-earth-champion/README.md

 ## To-do List
 - Update validate_name function to only allow one space and/or one hypen between letters
-- allow user to return to main menu from any input line
 - spell check readme
 - spell check code
 - CI linter the code